Riteshjj/Introduction-to-data-science/README.md

 for the 3 questions, we arrived at the following conclusions:
-- Which location has the highest salary?
-North America
+- Which developer has the highest salary? developers who have not mentioned their skill. whereas among the identified skills, Admin has highest salary
-- Which location has the highest salary growth?
-Both follow a similar pattern
+- Which developer has the highest career satisfaction?
+Admins are more satisfied with their job
-- which location has the highest career satisfaction?
-THey start the same in the first year of work, but then Europe has a drop in satisfaction of which never truly recovers until 20 years later.
+- which non developer has the highest career satisfaction?
+Educators are more interested for their job.

-The blog is written on the following [link](https://ritijj-nanodegree.blogspot.com/2024/08/career-opportunity-in-europe-and-north.html)
+The blog is written on the following [link](https://ritijj-nanodegree.blogspot.com/2024/08/career-satisfaction-for-developer-and.html)

 Finally, the readme format:

 - the libraries used: Numpy, Pandas, Matplotlib and Seaborn
-- the motivation for the project: This is a question close to my heart since my country is unstable at the moment an immigration is always a choice.
+- Non developer salaries are not prepsent in the survey so, did not find the comparison of salaries between developer and non developer.
-- the files in the repository with a small description of each: I included the zip file with the survey_results_public.csv file that is used as the dataset.
-Also, the Code file is the jupyter notebook script. a summary of the results of the analysis: In the end, we concluded that North America is the best choice.
+- overall, Educators are more satified with their job among the all professionals (either developer or non developer)